Use OBS Studio

 Tick "Enable Audio" box when adding a device to capture audio from the phone as well.
 Note that audio quality and latency may vary, and using Droidcam for video-only is recommended.

 4 – Add your phone, and the DroidCam client will attempt to connect with the DroidCam app.
-Once active, you can then access the video feed in other programs via the v4l2oopback device (/dev/video[0-9]).
+Once active, you can then access the video feed in other programs via the v4l2loopback device (/dev/video).

-The logs at ~/.config/droidcam-obs-client/logs may help identify issues and the audio/video devices being used.
+The logs at ~/.config/droidcam-obs-client/logs can help identify issues and the audio/video devices being used.

-If you need further help or have any feedback, please contact support@dev47apps.com or @dev47apps on Twitter.
+If you need further help or have any feedback, please contact [email protected].